 There has been a paradigm shift in rhinoplasty over the past few decades.
 Historically, the procedure focused on the reduction of nasal size to create that cute small nose.
 The problem was that overly resected noses didn’t function very well.
 The modern rhinoplasty philosophy equally values proportion and facial harmony while achieving reasonable size corrections.

 Maintaining familial or ethnic identity is a significant concern for many rhinoplasty patients.
 We all look different, therefore our noses shouldn’t look exactly alike.
 Most people don’t want a drastic change after a facial cosmetic procedure.
 Respecting distinguishing nasal features is an important consideration when planning rhinoplasty goals.

 Rhinoplasty surgery is typically done under general anesthesia.
 Recovery averages between one to two weeks, with most people returning to routine activity within three to four weeks.
-Activities, which includes contact sports, are usually fine by approximately three weeks post procedure.
+Activities, which include contact sports, are usually fine by approximately three weeks post-procedure.

-It all begins with an in person consultation at Contemporary Plastic Surgery.
+It all begins with an in-person consultation at Contemporary Plastic Surgery.
 Potential causes of breathing dysfunction are identified.
 Previous surgery and history of trauma are vital to the assessment.
 However, a thorough physical exam is the most important step in the evaluation.
-Following this, a review of nasal photographs with the patient help assure that surgical goals mutually agreed on.
+Following this, a review of nasal photographs with the patient helps assure that surgical goals are mutually agreed on.

 Contemporary Plastic Surgery Offers Rhinoplasty Options In New Jersey

 Keep reading to learn how Dr. Herbstman in New Jersey can help change the shape or function of your nose with rhinoplasty.